isomerpages/cris-nhic/_about-us/What We Do.md

 ---
 ### National Health Innovation Centre Singapore

-The **National Health Innovation Centre Singapore (NHIC)** is a nationally appointed Programme Office that works with Public Health Institutions across Singapore to identify and commercialise promising clinical innovations.
+The **National Health Innovation Centre Singapore (NHIC)** is a nationally appointed programme office that works with Public Health Institutions across Singapore to identify and commercialise promising clinical innovations.
 NHIC funds the translation and development of medical innovations towards a market-ready product, and provides strategic guidance and connection to industry partners, accelerating the pathway to impact in healthcare.

 Established since 2014, the office has supported several projects and companies in the development and implementation of innovative medical technologies and services, improving the standard of healthcare in Singapore and beyond.
 NHIC is a programme of the [Consortium for Clinical Research and Innovation, Singapore](https://cris.sg) (CRIS).